alexgibson/alxgbsn.co.uk/_posts/2013-02-18-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 myNotification.show();
 {% endhighlight %}

 Notify.js will automatically handle requesting user permission and the associated API events for you.
+It also goes some way toward bridging the gap between the current WebKit implementation and what's in the official W3C specification.

 Options
 -------